AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 To learn more about how to assign permissions, please read the documentation on [Access Control](../../access-control/home.md).

 All the required permissions are now configured in the Adobe Developer console for the user to use the expiring credentials feature.
+Return to the Platform UI.

 ### Generate Credentials

-To create a set of non-expiring credentials, in the Platform left navigation select [!UICONTROL Queries] in the left navigation followed by [!UICONTROL Credentials].
+To create a set of non-expiring credentials, in the Experience Platform left navigation select **[!UICONTROL Queries]**, followed by **[!UICONTROL Credentials]**.
 Next, select **[!UICONTROL Generate credentials]**.

 ![](../images/ui/credentials/generate-credentials.png)